Many or all companies we feature compensate us. Compensation and editorial

 Since your annual income and family size can change over time, you must re-certify your enrollment each year with up-to-date information (including your income).
 As such, your monthly payments will vary over time, increasing as you make more money or decreasing should you take a pay cut or have more children.

-Another primary benefit of the REPAYE program is student loan forgiveness.
-Under this plan, borrowers who are repaying loans for their undergraduate degree will receive loan forgiveness after making qualifying payments for 20 years.
+Another primary benefit of the SAVE program is student loan forgiveness.
+Under this plan, borrowers repaying loans for their undergraduate degree are eligible for loan forgiveness after making qualifying payments for 20 years.
 Borrowers who make payments on a loan used for graduate or professional studies will be eligible for forgiveness after making 25 years of qualifying payments.

-Keep in mind that at this time, any loan amount forgiven at the end of the repayment period is considered taxable income.
-Therefore, you may be required to pay income taxes on the remaining amount.
+Any loan amount forgiven at the end of the repayment period is considered taxable income, so you may be required to pay income taxes on the remaining amount.

-Some income-driven payment options, like the Income-Based Repayment Plan (IBR) and PAYE, require borrowers to meet certain income requirements.
-REPAYE, on the other hand, is not income-contingent and is usually available to anyone who has eligible federal student loans.
+Some income-driven payment options, such as the Income-Based Repayment Plan (IBR) and PAYE, require borrowers to meet certain income requirements.
+SAVE is not income-contingent and is available to anyone with eligible federal student loans.

-The following Direct loans are eligible for the REPAYE program:
+The following Direct Loans are eligible for SAVE:

 The following loans are eligible only if they are consolidated into a Direct Consolidation Loan: